PurpleBooth/git-mit/README.md

 #### Git Manual Style Extended

-The style from the git manual, that do not affect the experience of git beyond aesthetics
+The style from the git book:

   - **subject-line-not-capitalized** - Detect a subject line that is not capitalised *Default: `disabled`*